airi-14x/Concordia-Master-Guide/contentFile.md

 ##### Recurring Important Tasks

 -   Reapply for AFE if you are a Québec resident.
--   Register/Dropping your classes for Summer, Fall and Winter.
+-   Register/Drop your classes for Summer, Fall and Winter semester.
 -   Renew your student ID if it's close to expiration date before the semester starts.
 -   Get your reduced OPUS fare online and get it shipped to your place.
 August 1st is when you can start to apply for the upcoming year's card.
 -   Check out where your classes are and have a general idea of what your schedule looks like.